SHS - Speech and Hearing Science

 Advanced study of neuroanatomy and neurophysiology with emphasis on current research pertaining to nervous system structures and functions important for speech and language.
 Critical analyses of current theories of the function of neural mechanisms utilized in speech and language.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: SHS 300 and SHS 301, or equivalent, or consent of instructor.

 Introduces students to the field of augmentative and alternative communication (AAC), to the range of assistive technologies, and to diagnostic and treatment approaches used by speech-language pathologists.
 Focuses on the communicative needs of adults and children with acquired communication disorders in a variety of settings (e.g., hospital, school, home, work).
-2 to 4 undergraduate hours.
-2 to 4 graduate hours.
-Prerequisite: For undergraduate credit, 2 or 3 hours, students must have senior level status in the SHS Program, or consent of instructor.
-Additional work is involved for 3 hours.
-For graduate credit, 2 to 4 hours, students must have graduate level status in the SHS Program, or consent of instructor.
-Additional work involved for 4 hours.
+3 undergraduate hours.
+3 graduate hours.
+Prerequisite: Restricted to Senior or Graduate SHS majors or consent of instructor.

 SHS 475 Prepracticum in SHS credit: 1 to 2 Hours.